Excite (web portal): Founding and Release

-In May 1998, Excite became the search engine on the Netscape homepage in a 2-year deal worth $70 million.

-In June 1998, Excite launched online auctions.

-In September 1998, the company announced an A$28 million joint venture with LibertyOne to launch services in Australia.
+In 1998, Excite became the search engine on the Netscape homepage in a 2-year deal worth $70 million in May.
+Excite launched online auctions in June, and expanded to Australia via an A$28 million joint venture with LibertyOne to launch services in Australia.
 In November 1998, Bank One received the exclusive rights to market banking services on the Excite home page in a partnership worth as much as $125 million.
 Excite received $8 million upfront.

 In December 1998, Yahoo! was in negotiations to purchase Excite for $5.5 billion to $6 billion.

-In 1999, Sergey Brin and Larry Page, then graduate students at Stanford University, decided that BackRub, the name of their research project that later became Google Search, was taking up time they should have been using to study.
+Meanwhile, in 1999, Sergey Brin and Larry Page, then graduate students at Stanford University, decided that BackRub, the name of their research project that later became Google Search, was taking up time they should have been using to study.
 They offered it to Excite for $1 million, but Bell rejected the offer, and later threw Vinod Khosla out of his office after he had negotiated Brin and Page down to $750,000.
-Then-CEO of Excite George Bell said that the deal fell apart because Larry Page wanted Excite's search technologies to be replaced by Google's, to which Bell did not agree.
+CEO of Excite George Bell said that the deal fell apart because Larry Page wanted Excite's search technologies to be replaced by Google's, to which Bell did not agree.
 At that time, both Yahoo and Microsoft were interested in acquiring Excite.

-1999-2001
+Merger with @Home

 In January 1999, Excite agreed to merge with @Home Network in a transaction valued at $6.7 billion in stock, forming "Excite@Home", with George Bell as CEO.
 At this time, Excite was the sixth largest Internet portal by traffic.
 AT&T, the largest shareholder of @Home Network, gained voting control of the combined company.
 In July 1999, the company acquired iMall for $425 million in stock and reached a marketing deal with First Data.
 In October 1999, Excite launched Work.com.

-Also in October 1999, Excite acquired Webshots, an image sharing company, for $82.5 million in stock.
-In 2001, the founders bought back the company for $2.5 million.
+Excite also acquired Webshots, an image sharing company, for $82.5 million in stock.
+However, in 2001, the founders bought back the company for $2.5 million.

 In November 1999, it launched Excite StoreBuilder, a small-business hosting service.

-In December 1999, Excite acquired Blue Mountain Arts, an e-card company, for $350 million in cash and 11 million shares of Excite stock.
-In September 2001, it was sold to American Greetings for $35 million.
+And in December 1999, Excite acquired Blue Mountain Arts, an e-card company, for $350 million in cash and 11 million shares of Excite stock.
+The e-card venture was sold to American Greetings for $35 million in September 2001.
 In January 2000, the company launched a free internet access service.
 That month, it partnered with Procter & Gamble to launch a site to market P&G products to teenagers.